tatsuya/effective-java/chapter-10.md

 ## Item 72: Don’t depend on the thread scheduler

 Do not depend on the thread scheduler for the correctness of your program.
 The resulting program will be neither robust nor portable.
 As a corollary, do not rely on `Thread.yield` or thread priorities.
 These facilities are merely hints to the scheduler.
 Thread priorities may be used sparingly to improve the quality of service of an already working program, but they should never be used to “fix” a program that barely works.

+## Item 73: Avoid thread groups

+Thread groups don’t provide much in the way of useful functionality, and much of the functionality they do provide is flawed.
+Thread groups are best viewed as an unsuccessful experiment, and you should simply ignore their existence.
+If you design a class that deals with logical groups of threads, you should probably use thread pool executors ([Item 68](chapter-10.md#item-68-prefer-executors-and-tasks-to-threads)).